famturiop/MeetingDateProposer/README.md

 The app is currently in development.
 It is being made using Angular for ClientApp SPA, ASP.NET Core for backend WebApi, Microsoft Sql Server for database.
 The main functionality has been done, and it's example is presented in the section below.

+Current version of the app is available at https://meetingdateproposer.azurewebsites.net

 ## Features

 - Registration is not required to use the app